The Pilgrims’ School, Winchester

 Not for: Pilgrims’ is a top choice for plenty of different types of boys and families but the deep-rooted traditions here may not appeal to all.
 The city centre location might prove tricky traffic-wise for parents of day pupils.

 Dare to Disagree?!
 Be my guest!
 To find out more about 2022/23 entry or arrange a tour, email email@example.com.
-If you think your son might have what it takes to join one of Pilgrims’ two professional choirs, book a taster session on Saturday 22 January 2022.
-The next open event is a Pre-Prep open morning on Friday 11 Feb.
+The next open event is on Fri 25 March 2022.

 The Pilgrims’ School, The Close, Winchester, 2O23 9LT.
 Tel.
 01962 854189. firstname.lastname@example.org